GabrieleRomeo/ES6-Professional-starter-kit/README.md

 [![Latest Documentation](https://doxdox.org/images/badge-flat.svg)](https://doxdox.org/) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]() [![Build Status](https://travis-ci.org/GabrieleRomeo/ES6-Professional-starter-kit.svg?branch=master)](https://travis-ci.org/GabrieleRomeo/ES6-Professional-starter-kit)

-A complete **ES6 Starter Kit** with full development & build workflow for your next **vanilla Javascript** project.
+This repository provides a full development & build workflow for your next **vanilla ES6 Javascript** project.

-The main goal of this project is to speed up your development process and maintain a professional level workflow.
+The primary goal of this project is to allow a rapid kick-start your development process by trying to avoid the tedious task of installing tons of libraries along with the following configurations.
+Moreover, it helps to maintain a professional workflow.

+The default assets under the `src` , `public` folders are to be considered as examples file.

 **What does it include**?

-* Development / Build / Linting tasks
+* Development / Build tasks
 * [Webpack 2.0](https://webpack.github.io/) module bundler
 * [Babel](https://babeljs.io/) transpiler
 * Code Quality